-From the very first moments it makes it clear that the story is as important as letting the players express themselves through dialogue and mechanics.
+From the very first moments, it makes it clear that the story is as important as letting the players express themselves through dialogue and mechanics.
 With plenty of skills, perks, and viable builds, Fallout New Vegas is at least as mechanically complex as the originals.

 Nevada of FNV is a place where multiple factions fight for domination and control of the Hoover Dam.
 The New California Republic tries to expand its territory and establish some semblance of government.
-The Caesar’s Legion is one man’s nascent faction, styled after the Roman legions, but without much pretence of civility, and then there’s Mr. House, who has his own plans…</p
+The Caesar’s Legion is one man’s nascent faction, styled after the Roman legions, but without much pretense of civility, and then there’s Mr. House, who has his own plans…

 Dungeon Siege III

-The first Dungeons Siege was an interesting alternative to Diablo II.
-A party-based game which mostly played itself, and had a single, large, linear map instead of levels separated by loading screens.
+The first Dungeon Siege was an interesting alternative to Diablo II: a party-based game which mostly played itself and had a single, large and linear map instead of levels separated by loading screens.

 South Park: The Stick of Truth

-As it turned out their intimate knowledge of fantasy and RPG tropes was a perfect fit for a game about Cartman et co. playing a city-wide fantasy LARP.
+As it turned out their intimate knowledge of fantasy and RPG tropes was a perfect fit for a game about Cartman et al. playing a city-wide fantasy LARP.
 The Stick of Truth also looks every bit like the show, and the creators Trey Parker and Matt Stone worked closely with Obsidian on it.

 Pillars of Eternity

-It paid off greatly, and helped usher in the new are of story-focused isometric RPGs.
-Marketed as a spiritual successor to the Infinity Engine roleplaying games, PoE fulfilled that promise with aplomb, delivering a deep, sombre game with a stunning amount of lore.
+It paid off greatly and helped usher in the new era of story-focused isometric RPGs.
+Marketed as a spiritual successor to the Infinity Engine roleplaying games, PoE fulfilled that promise with aplomb, delivering a deep, somber game with a stunning amount of lore.

-Tyranny received little promotion, launched to little fanfare, and both of these things are terrible, because Tyranny is a fantastic old-school RPG with a relatively short runtime adeptly encouraging you to have another playthrough, but with different decisions.
+Tyranny received little promotion, launched to little fanfare, and both of these things are terrible because Tyranny is a fantastic old-school RPG with a relatively short runtime adeptly encouraging you to have another playthrough, but with different decisions.

 Pillars of Eternity II: Deadfire

-As a result the events of PoE2: Deadfire take place in the eponymous region, the Deadfire archipelago, bearing strong resemblance to the Caribbean with more than a few shades of other island cultures, like Polinesia.
+As a result, the events of PoE2: Deadfire take place in the eponymous region, the Deadfire archipelago, bearing strong resemblance to the Caribbean with more than a few shades of other island cultures, like Polinesia.